macder/wfv-validation/README.md

 Release date: TBD

+**Status**:
+`API is near standardized; major changes are less frequent.`

 Intended for developers who want to build forms in a theme using custom markup and validate the input in a declarative way.
 *i.e. write your own markup for a form and define the constraints*

 Working with custom forms in WordPress can be a pain.
 There is no rich validation API aside from some general [sanitation methods](https://codex.wordpress.org/Data_Validation) and most form building plugins have large footprints that generate rendered markup configured through the admin dashboard.